manumei/ChirpID-backend/tasks/info.md

 ### Data & Training

-Splits might miss some classes
+##### Splits might miss some classes

 Use stratify, ask ChatGPT, use sklearn split with stratify.
 Stratify ensures classes areproportionally represented

-Amount of samples across species is unbalanced
+##### Amount of samples across species is unbalanced

 Set a fixed amount of samples per species target.
 For species exceeding that target, undersample (cut samples).
 For species below that target, instead of SMOTE or duplication techniques, just take chrip samples from long audios if possible.

-Cross Validation es medio quilombo
+##### Cross Validation es medio quilombo

 SK-Learn Modules for K-Fold, turn into torch.tensors for the model

-Windows might be taken of full noise/silence
+##### Testing & Inference Samples have varying durations and might be full of noise/silence segments

-Choose a fixed time interval (eg. SILENCE_CUT= 2.5 seconds), and then Cut & RePaste the .wav files, but having removed from each audio, every section where there are 2.5s+ of noise / silence.

-Analyze with the spectrograms, check with ChatGPT how to do it optimally.
-Reload the audios with the silence/noise parts cut.
-So now data augmentation can be done comfortably.

-Make sure that the window chosen later is longer than the SILENCE_CUT chosen here.
-For example, try SILENCE_CUT = 3, AUDIO_WINDOW = 5 so that no windows are mostly noise/silence.
+When doing inference and prediction, the model just receives an unprocessed .ogg file.
+The model then processes this .ogg file, it loads it at 32kHz, divides into all the high-energy segments (of the fixed duration), then for each segment, gets the spectrogram of the given fourier window, and turns each spectrogram into data matrix format, and gives each matrix to the model for inference.
+If there is more than 1 segment to predict from, then the model receives all the matrices and calculates the probabilities for each.
+With these probabilities, doing a mean softmax aggregation of each $p_i$ to get the final probabilities, combining all the segments as part of the inference.
+So the longer the audio, the more it segments it gets to predict.

 ---